PowerToChange/com.powertochange.powertochangesurvey/README.md

-## Power to Change Custom Survey Extension
+## Introduction to the Custom Survey Extension

+At a high level, the *Custom survey extension* provides the following functionality:

 1. Event-driven survey hooks
 2. Custom API to extract survey data (primarily for use by the Connect app)

-## Installing in staging or production environment
+## Installation procedure

 ### Install and configure third party modules